contiv/vpp/ui/README.md

 ### Running

+1. pull this repository (git pull https://github.com/contiv/vpp.git)
+2. checkout kubecon2018 branch (git checkout kubecon2018)
+3. cd into vpp/ui directory (cd vpp/ui)
-From this directory run one of these commands:
+4. from this directory run one of these commands:
 - `./start.sh` for fully automated setup - run 2 workers in production enviroment without STN along with kubectl proxy
-- `./start-professional.sh` for manual settings
+- `./start-professional.sh` for manual settings - need to specify workers, enviroment, [set kubectl proxy](#set-kubectl-proxy)

-When everything is installed, navigate to `http://localhost:4300/` on Chrome with disabled web security.
+When everything is installed, navigate to `http://localhost:4300/` on Chrome with disabled web security - it should be automatically opened if installed.

 ### Accessing APIs